No two alcoholics are exactly the same, but many people with alcoholism share common characteristics.

 Only 17 percent have ever sought treatment for their addiction.
 When they do seek treatment, they’re more likely to attend a 12-step group or seek treatment from private health care professionals.

-Because their alcohol addiction has fewer obvious negative consequences, an important aspect of treating functional alcoholics is getting them to recognize that they have a problem.
+Because their alcohol addiction has fewer obvious negative consequences, an important aspect of dealing with an alcoholic is getting them to recognize that they have a problem.
 In addition, Moss said it is crucial for functional alcoholics to focus on abstinence or return to less dangerous drinking levels.

 Nearly 19 percent of alcoholics in the U.S. fall into the intermediate familial category.
 Most are middle-aged, began drinking at about 17 and were addicted to alcohol by their early 30s.